 So for your and your ex’s mental health sake, I’ll cover some of these tips below so you understand what you should never, ever do if you want your ex to stop ignoring you.

 Make your ex jealous.
 A surprising number of articles encourage readers to post pictures of themselves hanging out with attractive people of the opposite sex with hopes that their ex sees the pictures and gets jealous.
 What can I say?
 Are you 12 or something?
 Don’t don’t it.
 Jealousy will not make your ex stop ignoring you.

 Make your ex think you’re doing great.
-Another tip I’ve come across encourages people to fake how great you’re doing and feeling in their social circles, hoping that the word eventually reaches their ex and makes them stop ignoring them.
+This tip encourages people to fake how great they’re doing and feeling in their social circles, hoping that the word eventually reaches their ex and makes them stop ignoring them.
 Again, what the fuck?
 First, you’re trying to get validation from your ex, and now your friends?
-Get some self-respect instead.
+Get some self-respect dammit.